Dora Brilliant: Early life and activism

+Bomb-making

+She then dedicated herself fully to revolutionary activism.
+Her comrades from the time reported that she appeared to be extremely depressed.
+Savinkov recalled her being remarkably quiet and said she "did not know the joy of life".
+Julius Martov said he saw the "age-old sorrow of the Jewish people" in her eyes.
+She restricted her activities to the service of the organisation, for which she manufactured improvised explosive devices.
+She had been motivated to join the combat organisation mainly by idealism.
+She was not personally interested in political theory; to Brilliant, terrorism represented the essence of the socialist revolution.
+Savinkov attempted to downplay her commitment to terrorism, saying she was actually devoted to revolution.
+But other biographies depicted her as having an irrational devotion to political terrorism.

 Her first mission in the SR Combat Organization was to assassinate interior minister Vyacheslav von Plehve.
 She and Savinkov posed as a married couple and rented a flat together with Praskovya Ivanovskaya and Yegor Sazonov, who posed as their servants.
-Brilliant demanded to be the one to throw the bomb, but Savinkov overruled her, as he believed women should not commit terrorist acts if men were there to do so.
+Brilliant demanded to be the one to throw the bomb, declaring her desire to die as a form of atonement for the life they were about to take.
+Although she believed it necessary to assassinate Plehve, she struggled with being personally responsible for killing someone.
+But Savinkov overruled her, as he believed women should not commit terrorist acts if men were there to do so.
 He ordered Brilliant and Ivanovskaya to leave town before the attack, which deeply upset Brilliant.
 The assassination went ahead, with the SR Combat Organisation killing the interior minister in 1903.

 After the death of a comrade in an accidental explosion while manufacturing a bomb, Brilliant made another bomb intended for the assassination of Grand Duke Sergei Alexandrovich, in another operation directed by Savinkov.
 On 2 February 1905, while Brilliant kept watch, the intended assassin Ivan Kalyayev failed to carry out the attack, as the duke's family had come with him.
 The assassination was ultimately carried out on 4 February, when Kalyayev threw Brilliant's bomb under the duke's carriage, killing him.

-Brilliant cried when Savinkov informed her that Alexandrovich had been assassinated, feeling personal responsibility for the attack.
-Brilliant struggled to reconcile her advocacy of terrorism with her own personal morality.
+According to Savinkov, Brilliant cried when he informed her that Sergei Alexandrovich had been assassinated, feeling personal responsibility for the attack; however, other SR members disputed this portrayal of her as overly emotional.
+Brilliant struggled to reconcile her advocacy of terrorism with her own personal moral aversion to violence.
 Although she repeatedly requested permission to carry out such terrorist attacks, she never fully accepted the act of killing.
-Savinkov believed that this cognitive dissonance was explained by her wanting to be on an equal footing with her comrades that undertook dangerous tasks and by her desire for martyrdom, as she believed terrorism was only justified by self-sacrifice.
+Savinkov believed that this cognitive dissonance was explained by her wanting to be on an equal footing with her comrades that undertook dangerous tasks and by her desire for martyrdom.
+She believed terrorism was only justified by self-sacrifice, which led Ivanovskaya to conclude she was a fundamentally good person, despite her commitment to violence.
+Savinkov said that, to Brilliant, "it would have been easier to die than to kill".